Minnesota Water Trails

 Kayak or canoe more than 4000 miles of Minnesota water trails.
 Minnesota rivers and streams provide scenic paths through our natural beauty.
 Early voyageurs and explorers used Minnesota waterways as highway to discovery.
 The water trails throughout Minnesota have now become part of the state's vast playground.

 The Lake Superior Water Trail hugs 155 miles shoreline along the world's largest freshwater lake.
 With 10% of all the fresh water on earth, Lake Superior offers a spectacular environment for canoers and sea kayakers.
-Enjoy all that Lake Superior has to offer along the
+Enjoy the dramatic scenery along the great lake, the harbor towns along the shore and all that Lake Superior has to offer along the Lake Superior water trail.

-About a third of the Superior National Forest lies within the Boundary Waters Canoe Area Wilderness(BWCAW).
+About a third of the Superior National Forest lies within the Boundary Waters Canoe Area Wilderness.
 Visitors to the BWCAW will find solitude and back country recreation.
 Permits are required and special regulations apply to visits to this area.
-The U.S. Forest Service manages the 1 million acre Boundary Waters Canoe Area Wilderness in northeastern Minnesota.

 The Minnesota River is about 370 miles long.
 It flows into the Mississippi at Fort Snelling State Park.